The history of the humble slot machine

 Today’s online gamer has an almost endless choice of slots or pokies to play, and whenever you think you’ve seen them all, the casino sites bring out some new games to keep their selection fresh.
-Whatever your interest, you’ll find a slot to match it – click here to play 32Red games and you’ll find there are more than 300 slots games to choose from.
+Whatever your interest, you’ll find a slot to match it and you’ll find there are more than 300 slots games to choose from.

 You can play in practice mode when you come across a game you’ve never played before.
 That way, you get to test it out before putting any real money down.
-And with the bonuses open to new players when they first join sites, there’s plenty of free casino credit available to play with too.
+And with the bonuses open to new players when they first join sites like these, there’s plenty of free casino credit available to play with too.
 At most casino sites, you’ll get either 100% or 200% bonus on your first deposit.
-At 32Red the offer’s even better than that – with a free $32 for every $10 you put down.

 It’s hard to imagine now that slots games used to be very limited – both in the range of choice and in the features the games had.
 Now, you can go through to bonus rounds and different levels if you hit the right combination of symbols.
 You can join in progressive jackpot games which are played over several different casino sites and stand to win life-changing amounts of money.
 In the original slots games which were invented over 100 years ago, the best prize on offer was a few cents or a piece of fruit flavoured chewing gum!

 The first successfully manufactured slots machine was the Liberty Bell, designed and produced by a Mr Charles Fey in San Francisco.
 Before Fey, other people had attempted to invent a machine that allowed a single player to play a game a little like poker, but had fallen at the hurdle of designing a machine that had enough symbol combinations without making it impossible to ever land a winning combination.